 Why this newsletter exists

-In 2021, I realized I had built a life that looked perfect from the outside and felt empty inside.
+By 2021, I had built a life that looked perfect from the outside and felt empty inside.

 What you get